grafana/mimir/docs/sources/operators-guide/configuring/configuring-to-evaluate-rules-using-query-frontend.md

 ## Configuration

-To enable query-frontend rule evaluation, you need to set `-ruler.query-frontend.address` CLI flag or its respective YAML configuration parameter for the ruler.
+To enable query-frontend rule evaluation, set the `-ruler.query-frontend.address` CLI flag or its respective YAML configuration parameter for the ruler.

 Communication between ruler and query-frontend is established over gRPC, so if needed, we can make use of client-side load balancing by prefixing the address value with the `dns://` literal.